 Principles of consolidation

-The amount recognised as goodwill is calculated as the amount by which the acquisition cost, the amount of non-controlling interests in the acquiree and the fair value of all previously held equity interest at the acquisition date exceeds the fair value of the acquiree’s net assets.
-If the cost of acquisition is lower than the fair value of the acquiree’s net assets, the negative goodwill is recognised in profit or loss.
-KION GROUP AG recognises non-controlling interests at the proportionate value of the net assets attributable to them excluding goodwill.
+The amount recognized as goodwill is calculated as the amount by which the acquisition cost, the amount of non-controlling interests in the acquiree, and the fair value of all previously held equity interest at the acquisition date exceeds the fair value of the acquiree’s net assets.
+Any negative goodwill is recognized in profit or loss.
+KION GROUP AG recognizes non-controlling interests at the proportionate value of the net assets attributable to them excluding goodwill.

-In the case of business combinations in stages, previously held equity interests are recognised at their fair value at the acquisition date.
-The difference between the carrying amount of the interests and the fair value is recognised in profit or loss.
+In the case of business combinations in stages, previously held equity interests are recognized at their fair value at the acquisition date.
+The difference between the carrying amount of the interests and the fair value is recognized in profit or loss.